jameshughes89/cs102/src/site/topics/exceptions/exceptions.rst

 ======

 * In Java, there are two classes of throwable objects

     * A *throwable* object is one that can be thrown with a ``throw`` statement

 * Errors are one of the two throwable classes
 * Errors are typically for unrecoverable situations

     * They're generally **very** abnormal situations

-* We will not try to handle and catch Errors
+* Typically, these are not to be caught and handled
 * Errors and regarded as *unchecked* for the purpose of compile-time checks

 Throwing an Exception